beeezal/Honours-website-project/src/chapter3/_section3_1.md

 function setup() {
   createCanvas(windowWidth, windowHeight);
   background(255);
-  w = new Walker(width/2, height/2, 20);
+  w = new Walker(width/2, height/2, 8);
 }

 function draw() {
   // Be aware of which function you call first according to the step type you chose w.display();
-  w.step('direction');
+  w.update('direction');
 }
 ```
+Note that the implementation [code for the simulation](https://github.com/beeezal/Honours-website-project/blob/main/src/assets/scripts/chap3_01.js) is syntatically different from the above code, but the ideas are the same.
+Main difference is that the order of calling `display()` and `update()` is taken care of by the program, and instead of a switch statement we use an object (with a function for each param).

 {% include "simulation-grid.html" %}

-A simulation of a similar implementation of the Perlin Noise walker is added to the 4^th^ chapter, in section [4.3.4](../chapter4/#434-comparing-implementations-of-random-motion-behaviours)
+A simulation of a similar implementation of the Perlin Noise walker is added to the 4^th^ chapter, in section [4.3.4](../chapter4/#434-comparing-implementations-of-random-motion-behaviours).

 ## Notes: